ethereum/go-ethereum/docs/_interface/Managing-your-accounts.md

 geth <other commands> --unlock 0xa94f5374fce5edbc8e2a8697c15331677e6ebf0b --password path/password.txt
 ```

 {% include note.html content=" By default, account **unlocking is forbidden when HTTP or Websocket access is enabled** (i.e. by passing `--http` or `ws` flag).
 This is because an attacker that manages to access the node via the externally-exposed HTTP/WS port can then control the unlocked account.
-It is possible to force account unlock by including the `--allow-insecure-unlock` flag but this is not recommended if there is any chance of the node connecting to Ethereum Mainnet.
+It is possible to force account unlock by including the `--allow-insecure-unlock` flag but this is unsafe and **not recommended** except for expert users that completely understand how it can be used safely.
 This is not a hypothetical risk: **there are bots that continually scan for http-enabled Ethereum nodes to attack**" %}

 ## Accounts in the Javascript console